dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 I reduced the need for JS as much as possible, which improves processing time.

+<h3>Content Delivery Networks (CDN)</h3>

+Remember when I mentioned earlier that the distance between the browser and server matters?
+The further apart the two are, the slower your site will be and the more power is consumed transferring your site's files.
+CDN's offer a really cool solution to that.
+CDN's deliver content through its own network of global servers.
+It works by caching a copy of your site's files on multiple servers around the world, so when a user visits your site, these files are served to their browser from the nearest server.

 <h3>Search Engine Optimization (SEO)</h3>

 Aside from page size, another factor that comes into play when talking about a website's carbon footprint is usability, and this includes SEO and accessibility.
 For example, the less time a user takes to browse for what they need, the less power they are using.
 If a site has good SEO, it won't take long for a user to find it.
 The same can be said for a website that has clear navigation, labels, and content.
 Additionally, since writing clear and concise alt text makes it easier for a screen reader to go through a web page, a site that has good SEO will probably have a good accessibility rating.
 Less time browsing means less unnecessary page loads and screentime = less energy consumed.